-In December 2011, the Group entered into a life insurance policy with an insurance company to insure an executive director ("Policy A").
-In May 2014, the Group entered into another life insurance policy with an insurance company to insure the same executive director ("Policy B").
+In prior years, the Group entered into two life insurance policies with an insurance company to insure an executive director ("Policy A" and "Policy B").
+In May 2015, the Group entered into another two life insurance policies with two insurance companies to insure the same executive director ("Policy C" and "Policy D").

 Under these policies, the beneficiary and policy holder is the EB (Far East).
 The Group is required to pay an upfront payment for each policy.
-The Group may request a partial surrender or full surrender of the policy at any time and receive cash back based on the value of the policy at the date of withdrawal, which is determined by the gross premium paid at inception plus accumulated guaranteed interest earned and minus insurance premium charged (the "Cash Value").
+The Group may request a partial surrender or full surrender of the policy at any time and receive cash back based on the value of the policy at the date of withdrawal, which is determined by the gross premium paid at inception plus accumulated quaranteed interest earned and minus insurance premium charged (the "Cash Value").
 If such withdrawal is made at any time during the first to the fifteen or eighteenth policy year, as appropriates, a pre-determined specified surrender charge would be imposed on the Group.